N4nid/easynums.nvim/README.md

 # easynums.nvim

 With this plugin you can remap any key to a number.

+## Workflow:
-Activation key -> your keys that should be "converted" -> any other key to confirm -> numbers get typed.
+- Activation key -> your keys that should be "converted" -> any other key to confirm -> numbers get typed.
-To abort the "conversion" just press the cancel key.
+- To abort the "conversion" just press the cancel key.

 Especially useful for relative line navigation